-- After 20 years all pipework, hoses, cables and Automist should be inspected.
+- After 20 years all pipework, hoses and Automist should be inspected.
 The pipework should be thoroughly flushed out and hydrostatically tested.
 All pipework and hoses should be externally inspected.
 At least one metre length of pipe should be inspected per 50 systems.
 Two sections of at least one metre length of each pipe or hose diameter should be inspected.
-All defects which might adversely affect the performance of the system should be eliminated. - Several Automist items should be removed, labelled with location in the building, and sent to Plumis for testing.
-The scope of sampling is a function of the total number of units installed.
-In a single dwelling select an individual sprayhead.
-In larger schemes, select 3% of the number of units in a building or scheme, whichever number is the largest.
+All defects which might adversely affect the performance of the system should be eliminated. - 3% of the units in a building or scheme, whichever number is the largest, should be removed, labelled with location in the building, and sent to Plumis for testing.
 The selection and removal of components should be taken from a variety of locations that are representative of the range of environmental conditions that they have been subject to in service.
-Removed systems should be replaced with systems appropriate to the system's Design Specification.

-- The system should be evaluated for the following: - 1.
-Inspection and quality assurance checks of the sprayhead, pump and controller; - 2.
+Removed systems should be replaced with systems appropriate to the system's Design Specification. - The system will be evaluated by Plumis for the following: - 1.
+Inspection and quality assurance checks of the spray head, pump and controller; - 2.
 Where failures of in-service equipment are noted in these tests, it might be necessary to conduct further investigation or replace components representative of the batch tested.